fengyuanchen/cropperjs/README.md

 - **event.detail.action**: the same as "cropstart".

-This event fires when the canvas (image wrapper) or the crop box stops to change.
+This event fires when the canvas (image wrapper) or the crop box stops changing.

 ### crop